UltraMessaging/mtools/README.md

 The "mdump" command attempts to set its socket to have a 4 MB UDP receive buffer.
 Many operating systems will not grant a request that large (the tool will inform you how large a buffer it was able to get).
-However, if your sending machine is a reasonably high-power machine, the receiver may very well need a large receive buffer.
+However, if your sending host is a reasonably high-power host, the receiver may very well need a large receive buffer.
 You can use the "netstat" command (usually with the "-s" option) to see UDP statistics, including packets dropped due to the receive buffer overflowing.
 If you consistently get loss with